ArchipelagoMW/Archipelago/docs/api.md

 the players' yaml files.

-Each option has its own class, inherits from a base option type, has a docstring to describe it and a `displayname` property for display on the website and in spoiler logs.
+Each option has its own class, inherits from a base option type, has a docstring to describe it and a `display_name` property for display on the website and in spoiler logs.

 The actual name as used in the yaml is defined in a `dict[str, Option]`, that is